Western grey kangaroo: Description

 The western grey kangaroo is one of the largest macropods in Australia.
 It weighs 28-54 kg and its length is 0.84-1.1 m with a 0.80-1.0 m tail, standing approximately 1.3 m tall.
 It exhibits sexual dimorphism with the male up to twice the size of female.
 It has thick, coarse fur with colour ranging from pale grey to brown; its throat, chest and belly have a paler colour.

 This species is difficult to distinguish from its sibling species, the eastern grey kangaroo (Macropus giganteus).
 However, the western grey kangaroo has darker grey-brown fur, darker colouration around the head, and sometimes has a blackish patch around the elbow.

 Ecology and behaviour

 Diet

 It feeds at night, mainly on grasses and forbs but also on leafy shrubs and low trees.
+During the Late Pleistocene, its diet was more varied and incorporated a greater proportion of C4 plants relative to that of present western grey kangaroos.
 It has a nickname "stinker" because mature males have a distinctive curry-like odour.

 Thermoregulation

 The western grey kangaroo is a nocturnal species that varies its core body temperature based on daily ambient temperatures.
-In the summer, the kangaroo’s minimum morning core body temperature was several degrees lower than during cooler spring days.
+The kangaroo's lowest daily core body temperature occurs mid-morning.
+In the summer, this was 2.2 °C (4 °F) lower than during cooler spring days.
 This reduced summer body temperature is thought to allow the species to conserve energy during a time when food availability is low.
-In another study conducted to explain why the western grey kangaroo’s core body temperature decreases as summer progresses, researchers found that as surrounding temperatures increased by 21°C during the day, wild kangaroos’ core body temperature decreased by ~1°C. Researchers also discovered that changes in core temperature were tightly controlled during active hours at night.